jwhittles/MajorAssignmentIndividual/README.md

     let button;
     let clouds = [];

 In the Cloud class a display variable was made which took the average of the fft's amplitude.
-This allowed the the clouds to grow and shrink in line with the amplitude of the song.
+This allowed the clouds to grow and shrink in line with the amplitude of the song.

     display(spectrumValue){